awslabs/amazon-s3-find-and-forget/docs/LIMITS.md

 - An individual [Deletion Job] can process max 375KB of items from the [Deletion Queue] (which should amount to at least 2500 items depending on each item size).
 When the queue is too large, the Job will automatically try to process as many items as possible during its job.
-A counter called `DeletionQueueItemsSkipped` will represent the number of items that were left out of a job and it will be part of the Job details (available via API or Web UI).
-When the counter is major than 0, it is recommended to run a job after completion of the current one, until the queue is completely empty.
+A flag called `DeletionQueueItemsSkipped` will tell if there were any items left out of a job and it will be part of the Job details (available via API or Web UI).
+If the flag will be set to `TRUE`, it is recommended to run a job after completion of the current one, until the queue is completely empty.

 #### Service Quotas